 What is GSM?

-GSM stands for ‘Grams per Square Metre’.
+GSM stands for ‘Grams Per Square Metre’.
 It refers to the weight of the quilt filling.
 So, the higher the GSM of filling in the quilt, the warmer it is.
-Below are example of GSMs to help you decide the best quilt for your needs:
+Below are examples of GSM to help you decide the best quilt for your needs:

-GSM applies to Feather, wool and Organic Mulberry silk quilts only.
-Down quilts are measured in Fill Power.
+GSM applies to feather, wool and organic mulberry silk quilts.
+Down quilts are also measured in fill power.

-Loft refers to how fluffy the Down quilt is.
-However, it’s imporant to note that it is not a meaurement of the quilt’s actual warmth rating.
-For Down quilts, the warmth is measured in Fill Power.
+Loft refers to how fluffy the down quilt is.
+However, it’s important to note that it is not a measurement of the quilt’s actual warmth rating.
+For down quilts, the warmth is measured in fill power.

 What is TOG?

-Generally speaking, the higher the Fill Weight, the warmer the quilt.
+Generally, the higher the fill weight, the warmer the quilt.